 This little paragraph nicely describes my overall definition of the law of definite proportions.

 This scientific law was incorporated into Dalton's Atomic Theory in the early 1800s.
-Now it probably just blends in as a fundamental tenant of atomic theory, I doubt most people know it originated with Proust.
+Now it probably just blends in as a fundamental tenet of atomic theory, I doubt most people know it originated with Proust.

 While Atomic Theory (especially modern atomic theory) is important for introductory chemistry, the class can be defined at a more fundamental level as applicable to the law of definite proportions.